-There are some excellent breweries in Savannah.
-It’s undeniable that the coastal city is full of Southern charm.
+There’s no denying that there are some excellent breweries in Savannah.
+It’s undeniable that the coastal city is full of Southern charm and enjoying a brewery is one of the best things to do in Savannah.
 Its historic center is a gem with colonial-era homes on cobbled streets lined by snarled oak trees draped in Spanish moss.
 For centuries it’s been a haven of heritage in the South.

 Over the years, the arts community is has found a home, in part thanks to the romanticism of low country marshland, beaches, and islands.
 Every visitor has something to discover, from quirky curiosities and beguiling wonders.
 Savannah’s culinary scene has captivated visitors for decades, so naturally, the brewery scene has grown alongside.

-There are seven breweries in Savannah, each with its low country allure.
+There are a variety of breweries in Savannah, each with its low country allure.
 Don’t be scared off by all the ghost stories of haunted attractions, just all the more reason for a bit of liquid courage.
 Savannah manages to blend the old and the new with a dash of quirk to form a magical mecca perfect to search for the perfect pint.